Dual-use innovations

 Call: working together for the Netherlands

-Niels appeals to North Holland companies that already have dual-use products, but also to entrepreneurs who doubt whether their product is dual-use: “We want to map all potential dual-use companies in North Holland, even if they do not yet have a concrete defence application.
-These may be companies that make a specific product, but the supply chain is also important, such as certain plastics.
-We invite these companies to participate in our working group.
-In the working group, we share knowledge with each other and a lot of valuable cross-fertilisation takes place.
-All innovative entrepreneurs are welcome, even if a company's activities fall outside the five focus areas.
-In that case, we jointly consider whether participation in the working group is of added value.
-It is important that dual-use companies unite and that ideas from companies come to Defence more quickly.
-This is how we work together for the Netherlands from North Holland.
-The brand-new Regioteam is ‘open for business’, so sign up!”
+Niels is calling on businesses in North Holland that already have dual-use products, but also on entrepreneurs who are unsure whether their product is dual-use: “We want to map out all potential dual-use companies in North Holland, even if they don’t yet have a concrete defence application.
+This could involve companies that make a specific product, but also the supply chain is important, such as certain plastics.
+We invite these businesses to participate in our working group.
+In the working group, we share knowledge with each other and there is a lot of valuable cross-pollination.
+All innovative entrepreneurs are welcome, even if a company’s activities fall outside the five focus areas.
+We will then look together if participation in the working group is beneficial.
+It is important that dual-use companies unite and that ideas from companies reach Defence more quickly.
+This is how we work together from North Holland for the Netherlands.
+The brand-new Defence Innovation Team North Holland is ‘open for business’, so sign up!”

 Do you want to contribute to security, strategic autonomy and innovation with your company?
 Then we would like to get in touch!
 Apply to our Business Developer Dual Use René Schmitt.
 He can also tell you how to apply for funding from the SecFund, a special fund for Dutch startups, scale-ups and innovative SMEs developing dual-use technologies.